CardContact/deploy-pki-as-a-service/README.md

 See our [blog](https://www.smartcard-hsm.com/2022/05/11/trustcenter-open-beta.html) and [screencast](https://www.smartcard-hsm.com/2022/05/09/prepare-trustcenter-token.html) how
-to create your first trustcenter to management SmartCard-HSMs, create a PKI, enroll persons and systems.
+to create your first trustcenter to manage SmartCard-HSMs, create a PKI, enroll persons and systems.